NSAPH-Projects/mcbs-mbsf-exploratory/README.md

 **Data Folder:**

+Final Outputs folder: contains the merged files in fst and csv formats.
+For the outcome of mortality, please use the file: `mbsf_mcbs_2015_2016.csv/fst`
+For the outcome of CVD hospitalizations, please use the file `mbsf_medpar_mcbs_2015_2016.csv/fst`.
+FST files load quickly in R, but they don't work in Python.
+In R, you can use the fst library from CRAN to quickly load the data.

 `mcbs_medpar_mbsf_2015-2016.fst` is the full merged file with 2015 MCBS nicotine alcohol survey/continuous weights, 2015 & 2016 MedPar CVD events, and 2015 & 2016 MBSF denominator data, restricted to age 65+ and non-HMO, in fst format for faster loading using library(fst) and read_fst() in R